ADI Global Distribution

 ADI headquarters located in Melville, New York.

 ADI Global Distribution is a wholesale distributor of security, pro-AV and low-voltage products for large contractors, installers, and resellers who buy in bulk.
 The company has over 190 locations throughout North America, Puerto Rico, Europe, the Middle East, and Africa.
 ADI's inventory includes products such as video surveillance, building access control, home intrusion, fire safety, and alarm systems as well as professional and residential audio/video (AV) equipment such as commercial speakers and video displays, networking equipment, data communications solutions, tools, wire, cabling, and more.

-ADI headquarters are located in Melville, New York.
-ADI became a division of Ademco Inc., a subsidiary of the Honeywell spin-off Resideo Technologies, Inc. in 2018.
+ADI became a division of Ademco Inc., a subsidiary of Honeywell spin-off Resideo Technologies, Inc. in 2018.
+In August 2026, ADI was spun off from its parent Resideo to begin trading on the New York Stock Exchange.

 History

 In 1929, New York-based hardware store owner Maurice Coleman founded the Alarm Device Manufacturing Company, or ADEMCO, to build custom alarm systems for local businesses.
 In 1960, the company went public.

 In 1963, ADEMCO was acquired by the Pittsburgh Railway Company, retaining the ADEMCO name to market its security and fire protection products.
 In 1967, Pittsburgh Railway Company renamed itself Pittway.

 Throughout the 1980s, Pittway/ADEMCO acquired other companies, forming ADEMCO Distribution to sell its expanded product line.
 In 1987, ADEMCO Distribution was renamed ADI.

 Honeywell acquired Pittway/ADI in 2000 to expand its footprint in home and building control.
 In 2006, Honeywell purchased Gardiner Groupe Europe, a distributor of closed-circuit TV (CCTV) systems, fire alarm, intrusion alarm, access control, public address, and integrated systems to bolster ADI's presence in Europe.
 Honeywell followed this up in 2007 by acquiring Burtek, a British Columbia-based distributor of low-voltage products for commercial and residential audio, burglar and fire alarm, CCTV, access control, and data communications, thus expanding ADI's presence in Canada.

 In 2018, Honeywell spun off ADI, along with its home heating, ventilation, air conditioning controls and security manufacturing businesses into Resideo Technologies Inc. On October 29, 2018, Resideo commenced regular way trading on the New York Stock Exchange under the ticker REZI.

 On June 17th, 2024, ADI acquired the Control4 Home Automation brand, after parent company Resideo's acquisition of Snap One.